 October 26 at 5:30 pm, Osher Auditorium at Maine College of Art, Portland, ME

 In his vessels as well as his many-story-tall installations, Wayne Higby meditates on the connections and collisions of “earth, sky, time, light, and space.”
-In this conversation, Wayne describes how the shoreline of Maine inspired some of his early, celebrated “Landscape Bowls.”
-He will be joined by geologist Joe Kelley and Donna Loring of the Penobscot Indian Nation to discuss the unique and dynamic qualities of Maine’s coast.
+In this conversation, Wayne described how the shoreline of Maine inspired some of his early, celebrated “Landscape Bowls.”
+He was joined by geologist Joe Kelley and Donna Loring of the Penobscot Indian Nation to discuss the unique and dynamic qualities of Maine’s coast.